About KCTFHR

 1. Provide education promoting positive human relations.

-2. Provide support to people victimized by malicious harassment.
+2. Provide support to people victimized by malicious harassment or hate crimes.

 3. Promote legislation that deals with reducing hate crimes.